zainmujahid/Udacity---Deep-Learning-NanoDegree/README.md

 ![](https://github.com/zainmujahid/Udacity---Deep-Learning-NanoDegree/blob/master/05%20-%20Sentiment%20Analysis%20Model/resources/cover.PNG)

+A Deployed Recursive Neural Network which predicts the sentiments of the user-provided reviews.

 ## Dependencies

 Each directory has a `requirements.txt` describing the minimal dependencies required to run the notebooks in that directory.